 Unlike the Voyager spacecraft, which have spent decades traveling to the edge of the solar system for in situ sampling, IBEX stayed closer to home.
 It is in Earth orbit, spinning around and collecting ENAs from all directions.
 This gives IBEX the unique "big picture" view necessary to discover something as vast as the ribbon.

-The ribbon also has fine structure--small filaments of ENA emission no more than a few degrees wide:.
-The fine structure is as much of a mystery as the ribbon itself, researchers say.
+The ribbon also has fine structure--small filaments of ENA emission no more than a few degrees wide:

 "That cannot be a coincidence," says McComas.
 But what does it mean?
 No one knows.
 "We're missing some fundamental aspect of the interaction between the heliosphere and the rest of the galaxy.
 Theorists are working like crazy to figure this out."